buildwithadi/instaStore/readme.md

 ## 🚀 Features

+- 🧑‍🤝‍🧑Multi Vendor Support (There will be multiple vendor for each Store)
 - 🔐 Seller Dashboard to add & manage products
 - 🛍️ Customer-facing product catalog page
 - 🧾 Order system that redirects to WhatsApp with pre-filled order details